 This chapter considers the common issues that arise for attorneys advising ad hoc committees.
 While the matters discussed in the other chapters of this publication will inevitably be brought to bear throughout an engagement, this chapter focuses on some of those issues from the attorney’s point of view.

-As the topics in this chapter elaborate, the attorney will often find him- or herself needing to exercise as much skill and negotiation acumen managing the client (which invariably will comprise members with differing views, widely separated interests and even factions) as the client’s counterparties (which invariably will include other creditor groups, the debtor, and depending on the industry to which the debtor belongs, the regulator overseeing the debtor’s activities).
-The circumstances giving rise to an attorney being engaged by a committee are usually financial distress of a debtor.
-The debtor may have announced its intention to engage in negotiations with creditors because of an impending trigger event that it fears it may not be able to meet, or sometimes where the governing documents are ‘covenant-lite’, a trigger may not be imminent, and so the committee may have formed to pressure the debtor to address its financial issues.
+As the topics in this chapter elaborate, the attorney will often find himself or herself needing to exercise as much skill and negotiation acumen managing the client (which invariably will comprise members with differing views, widely separated interests and even factions) as the client’s counterparties (which invariably will include other creditor groups, the debtor and, depending on the industry to which the debtor belongs, the regulator overseeing the debtor’s activities).
+The circumstance giving rise to an attorney being engaged by a committee is usually financial distress of a debtor.
+The debtor may have announced its intention to engage in negotiations with creditors because of an impending trigger event that it fears it may not be able to meet, or sometimes where the governing documents are ‘covenant-lite’, a trigger may not be imminent, and so the committee may have formed to put pressure on the debtor to address its financial issues.

-Such circumstances will mean different things to different investors; for some, such as distressed investment funds, their raison d’etre may be to form committees in distressed situations, and so they will see it as an opportunity, while for others, it will be viewed as a potential balance sheet loss requiring mitigation.
-Both types of investors (as well as all the others in between), will be eligible to (and, to bring a balance of views to the discussions, ideally should) join the committee.
+These circumstances will mean different things to different investors; for some, such as distressed investment funds, their raison d’être may be to form committees in distressed situations, and so they will see it as an opportunity, while for others it will be viewed as a potential balance sheet loss requiring mitigation.
+Both types of investors (as well as all the others in between) will be eligible to (and, to bring a balance of views to the discussions, ideally should) join the committee.
 The attorney’s task will be to navigate around their diverging attitudes.

 The attorney advising a committee will naturally seek a commonality of interest among its members.
 This commonality will provide a helpful point of reference for the attorney’s advice, negotiating strategy and recommendation for a restructuring solution.
 As aptly put in Sovereign Life Assurance Co v.
-Dodd , 2 Q.B.
-573, the touchstone for commonality of interest is that a class: ‘must be confined to those persons whose rights are not so dissimilar as to make it impossible for them to consult together with a view to their common interest’.
+Dodd, the touchstone for commonality of interest is that a class ‘must be confined to those persons whose rights are not so dissimilar as to make it impossible for them to consult together with a view to their common interest’.